department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 ### What documents and information do I need to apply?

-Whether or not you qualify for burial in a VA national cemetery is based on your service history—or the service history of the Servicemember or Veteran who's sponsoring your application for burial as a spouse, surviving spouse, or unmarried adult child.
+We base our decision of whether or not you qualify for burial in a VA national cemetery on your service history—or the service history of the Servicemember or Veteran who's sponsoring your application for burial as a spouse, surviving spouse, or unmarried adult child.

 To apply, you’ll need your (or your sponsor's):